All Episodes

 I'd love to do that.

-I mean, we we so far we've just been talking about news stories, but if you got somebody with direct experience, that's that's next level.
+I mean, so far, we've just been talking about news stories, but if you got somebody with direct experience, that's that's next level.

-Um he uh worked in the mental um the mental health level of the Vanderbilt hospital, and he has the funniest fucking story I've ever heard about a woman coming in with a that with a dog stuck inside of her, hidden under a trench coat.
+And he has the funniest fucking story I've ever heard about a woman coming in with a dog stuck inside of her, hidden under a trench coat.

-I swear to God, I was gonna say that as a joke.
+I swear to God, I was going to say that as a joke.

 Did she get it stuck in somebody get it stuck inside him?